zoetrope69/website/posts/products-for-trans-non-binary-young-people.md

 By making their product lines more inclusive they are making a lot of money.

 Separately, I think it is quite telling that (even with a conservative approach politically from their leadership) they see this as a good thing for their products to represent.

-I feel it wouldn't lose a company money but actually make them money.

 ## Why is this important?